TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ```

 ## Building the code
 There are Dockerfile and scripts provided to establish a build environment.
-Please also refer to [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine on Ubuntu.
+Please refer to [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine on Ubuntu.

 To build the code, go to to the directory where you have downloaded the code base and run the `docker-builder-run.sh` script.
 This will take a while to install the necessary packages on the host and build the Docker image.
 ```bash